Rush Limboy, you're a highly trained broadcast specialist, hosting a program which meets and surpasses all audience expectations on a daily basis.

 Now, as to this, there's no look back in this.

-I hate I have to disagree.
+I have to disagree.

-I there's so much implied in this.
+There's so much implied in this.

 They may not say it, and they may have actually said Baker and Hamilton are not looking back.

-But I mean, look at the media and the dem Democrats and Liberals are allowed to spin it as though it is, and they're they're able to create their own reality out there as far as what they report and uh what the Nimrods who still watch the drive-by media hear and see, and so it is full of uh look back.
+And they're able to create their own reality out there as far as what they report and what the Nimrods who still watch the drive-by media hear and see.

-Well, how can you say it's not a look back when you proclaim it's grave and deteriorating and there's no hope.
+Well, how can you say it's not a look back when you proclaim it's grave and deteriorating and there's no hope?

-Here is uh John in Sundance, Wyoming.
+Here is John in Sundance, Wyoming.

 I'm glad you waited, sir.